cespin/polarbears/README.md

 Because of usage patterns like lunchtime where peaks of traffic are expected.

-## Modularity
+## Maintainability

-Or being made of discrete modules or parts.
+The degree with which the product may be modified, corrected or adapted.

 ##### Why?

 Because the business is young.
-Modularization will be key after the business (and its traffic) grows.
+A modular, modifiable and testable codebase will be key after the business (and its traffic) grows.
 Depending on the direction that takes optimization will be done in a per-module basis as needed.

 ## Usability